Consensys/doc.teku/docs/Concepts/Builder-Network.md

 Optionally, a consensus client can configure an external builder endpoint and delegate the execution payload construction to it, instead of using the execution client.

+## MEV-Boost

-The most common builder endpoint deployment is to run a specialised external software such as [`mev-boost`](https://github.com/flashbots/mev-boost).
+The most common builder endpoint deployment is to run a specialised external software such as [MEV-Boost](https://github.com/flashbots/mev-boost).
-`mev-boost`works by requesting a payload proposal from several entities (called relays) and selecting the best bid, in order to improve validator rewards and increase the maximal extractable value (MEV).
+Mev-Boost works by requesting a payload proposal from several entities (called relays) and selecting the best bid, in order to improve validator rewards and increase the maximal extractable value (MEV).

-Teku allows [configuring the beacon node to a builder endpoint](../HowTo/Builder-Endpoint.md) for generating execution payloads.
+Teku allows [configuring the beacon node to a builder network](../HowTo/Builder-Network.md) for generating execution payloads.
 In case of failures or non-timely responses, Teku falls back to the payload produced by the local execution client as specified with [`ee-endpoint`](../Reference/CLI/CLI-Syntax.md#ee-endpoint).